Anxiety

 Generalised anxiety disorder (GAD) is characterised by a tendency to worry.
 It is the most common anxiety disorder in older people.
 Medication and talking therapy are usually offered as forms of treatment, but many do not find them helpful.
 When this is the case, we refer to GAD as being ‘treatment resistant’ (TR).

-Acceptance and Commitment Therapy helps people learn how to live as best a life as they can with chronic worry, by helping them do things that are important and matter to them, alongside any worries or concerns they may have.
+Acceptance and Commitment Therapy is a form of talking therapy that helps people learn how to live as best a life as they can with chronic worry, by helping them do things that are important and matter to them, alongside any worries or concerns they may have .

 What are you trying to find out?

-The purpose of this trial is to see if a new form of talking therapy called Acceptance and Commitment Therapy plus usual care can reduce anxiety in older people with chronic worry that has not improved after previous treatment compared to usual care alone.
+The purpose of this trial is to see if a form of talking therapy called Acceptance and Commitment Therapy plus usual care can reduce anxiety in older people with chronic worry that has not improved after previous treatment compared to usual care alone.
+We also want to see if this therapy is good value for money in comparison to usual care alone.

 Who is it for?